 - The context of this passage is a list of qualifications for men as deacons and this reference to wives would seem natural as instruction to the wives of not only deacons but elders as well.
 The wives of these men would be involved with people and the work of their husbands and so their character and conduct had to be above reproach as well (he lists elders and deacons and then the women or wives of these men).

 The only examples that we have of deacons doing their work shows that men were doing it.
 Acts 6:1-6 sees the Apostles specifying men to be selected.
 Here we have two opportunities by different Apostles to establish women in the role of deacon, but both times Peter and Paul specify men.

 - What we do see in the New Testament, however, are women serving, diakonosing (waitering) in a variety of ways:

 - Women supporting Jesus' ministry - Luke 8:3

 - Women praying in the upper room - Acts 1

 - Dorcas making clothing for the poor - Acts 9

 - Mary the mother of Mark offering her home as a meeting place for the Apostles - Acts 12

 - Lydia offering hospitality to Paul - Acts 16

-- Priscilla offering her house to Paul and along with this, her husband having a Bible study with Apollos - Acts 18
+- Priscilla offering her house to Paul and along with her husband, Aquila, having a Bible study with Apollos - Acts 18

 - Phoebe delivering a letter to Paul in Rome - Romans 16:1 (Here the Greek word diakonos is used in its "messenger" sense).